 Dr. Fasano often uses the example of celiac disease to explain this phenomenon.
 Celiac disease is a unique autoimmune condition where gluten acts as both the trigger and the cause of intestinal permeability!
 Once gluten is removed, the body is able to heal and regenerate itself.

-Many gut-related issues, such as pathogenic infections, have been implicated as triggers in cases of autoimmunity, as well as contributors of a leaky gut.
+Many gut-related issues, such as pathogenic infections, have been implicated as triggers in cases of autoimmunity, as well as contributors to a leaky gut.

 As such, healing a leaky gut will also allow many individuals to put their condition into remission, as the “three-legged stool” of autoimmunity will no longer be able to stand!